jcordtz/load_script/README.md

 Alternatively, you can use the commands shown in the file to selective delete unwanted items.

 >[!Note]
->If the scripts is run as a complete run the sources them selves are also deleted, hence will all objects connected to those be deleted.
+>If the scripts is run as a complete run the sources them selves are also deleted, hence will all objects connected to those will be deleted.
 >Even though they was not loaded in "one go"